Shazaw/OmahTIAcademy_Hands_On_Practice_Cysec/README.md

-# All for your conveniece
+# Fundamental Cyber Security Classes
 Hey everyone, I put some of the practice questions here, look in the folders for the ones I mention in the meeting